Corporate Desk Yoga

 Can you practise chair yoga if your chair is on wheels?

-If the only chair available is a chair on wheels, you can try wedgeing it against the wall or between the desk and the wall.
-Sometimes, chairs have brakes that you could use, too.
+If the only chair available is a chair on wheels, put the chair's brakes on if it has any, or try wedging it against the wall or between the desk and the wall to make it steady.

-Desk yoga can last 5 minutes, 10 minutes, 15 minutes, 30 minutes, 45 minutes, or 1 hour, depending on the teacher's recommendation and the team's availability.
+Desk yoga can last 5 minutes, 10 minutes, 15 minutes, 30 minutes, 45 minutes, or 1 hour, depending on the team's availability.
+A maximum of 30 minutes is recommended to maximise engagement; anything longer might be challenging to fit into a busy schedule.

 Seated cat-cow